 Auckland New Zealand

 Located in the northern part of the North Island, Auckland has two major harbors, creating an isthmus of the city.
-These harbors give the city a sparkle that you can enjoy any way you wish, from a relaxing sail to a zip on a jet boat.
+These harbors give the city a sparkle you can enjoy any way you wish, from a relaxing sail to a zip on a jet boat.
 You can even try your hand at piloting a real America’s Cup yacht!

-From Viaduct Harbour, it’s a short stroll to the Harbour Bridge, with a climb similar to the famous one in Sydney, but since you’re in New Zealand, of course they also added a bungee jump!
+From Viaduct Harbour, it’s a short stroll to the Harbour Bridge, with a climb similar to the famous one in Sydney, but since you’re in New Zealand, of course, they also added a bungee jump!
 Or, from Viaduct Harbour, head up Queen Street through the heart of downtown.
 Stop at Aotea Square for some performing arts.
-Then head to the Sky Tower, the highest manmade structure in the country, with great views, a revolving restaurant and another bungee jump from the top.
+Then head to the Sky Tower, the highest manmade structure in the country, with great views, a revolving restaurant, and another bungee jump from the top.

-Find some nature in Auckland Botanic Gardens or Auckland Domain, the city’s biggest park and home to Auckland War Museum.
+Find some nature in Auckland Botanic Gardens or Auckland Domain, the city’s biggest park and home to the Auckland War Museum.
 Or, head farther afield.
 The West Coast, a half-day trip from downtown Auckland, has spectacular black sand beaches with rolling surf.
-Along the way from Auckland to the West Coast, you will find the Waitakere Ranges with subtropical rainforest, rare giant Kauri trees and lovely hiking.
+Along the way from Auckland to the West Coast, you will find the Waitakere Ranges with subtropical rainforest, rare giant Kauri trees, and lovely hiking.

-Waiheke Island is the most commonly visited island off Auckland and is definitely worth at least a day trip.
-Consider even staying a couple of nights at the beginning or end of your travels in New Zealand for a great way to relax and taste fine wine.
-Waiheke Island has white sand beaches, tiny villages, cafes, excellent wineries, and some very luxurious, unique small accommodations.
-Don’t plan to rent a car here, either.
-Even the locals like to get around by golf cart or scooter!
-With plenty of ferries and easy access to downtown Auckland, Waiheke is easy to reach after an early-morning flight arrival, or before catching an evening flight home to North America.
+Waiheke Island is the most commonly visited island off Auckland and can be reached by ferry in just 35 minutes – it is worth at least a day trip!
+Consider even staying a few nights at the beginning or end of your travels in New Zealand for a great way to relax and taste fine wine.
+Waiheke Island has white sand beaches, tiny villages, cafes, excellent wineries, and some luxurious, unique small accommodations.

 Our favorite activities in Auckland